PrairieLearn/PrairieLearn/docs/workspaces/index.md

 Workspace questions can optionally include a `workspace/` subdirectory within the regular [PrairieLearn question directory structure](../question.md#directory-structure).
 If this `workspace/` subdirectory exists, its contents will be copied into the home directory of the student's workspace container, as configured in the `home` setting in `info.json`.

 Questions using workspaces can also be randomized, i.e., include files that contain random and dynamic content.
 This may be done in two ways: using mustache-based template files or using [the `server.py` file in the question directory](../question.md#question-serverpy).
 For template files, a workspace question can optionally include a `workspaceTemplates/` subdirectory within the regular question directory structure.
 The contents will be copied into the home directory of the student's workspace container, as with the `workspace/` directory.
-However, all files within this directory may include mustache tags (e.g., `{{params.value}}`), which will be replaced with the equivalent values set by `server.py`.
-For example, if `server.py` sets `data["params"]["starting_value"]` to `17`, then if the file `main.py` inside `workspaceTemplates` has the following content:
+However, files within this directory may include mustache tags (e.g., `{{params.value}}`), which will be replaced with the equivalent values set by `server.py`.
+File names may optionally include the `.mustache` extension, and the file will be renamed before being presented to the student.
+For example, if `server.py` sets `data["params"]["starting_value"]` to `17`, then if the file `main.py,mustache` inside `workspaceTemplates` has the following content:

 ```txt
 # ...